What it means if Trump names China a currency manipulator

 WHAT DOES CURRENCY HAVE TO DO WITH THE TRADE GAP?

-When China's currency, the yuan, falls against the U.S. dollar, Chinese products become cheaper in the U.S. market and American products become more costly in China.
+When China's yuan falls against the U.S. dollar, Chinese products become cheaper in the U.S. market and American products become more costly in China.

 So the U.S. Treasury Department monitors China for signs it is manipulating the yuan lower.
 Treasury has guidelines for putting countries on its currency blacklist.
 They must, for example, have spent the equivalent of 2 percent of their economic output over a year buying foreign currencies in an attempt to drive those currencies up and their own currencies down.